philippbruhin/solar-manager-matrix-display/README.md

-# 🌞 Matrix Display for Solar Manager (Adafruit Matrix Portal M4)
+# 🌞 Matrix Display for Solar Manager

-## 💡 Project idea

-After installing solar panels at home, I wanted to **see my energy flow in real time** —
-how much power is produced, how much is used, and where it goes (e.g., EV, heat pump, boiler).
+This repository contains the CircuitPython firmware for driving a 64×32 RGB LED matrix (HUB75) using an Adafruit Matrix Portal M4.
+The display shows live energy data from the Solar Manager gateway via its local API.

+This readme is meant only for the code and how to run it on the micro controller.
+Information about Solar Manager itself and this project in general, is documented separately on the GH Pages site in German.

 This small display gives a quick visual overview of:
 - 🏠 **House consumption**